 What Most People Get Wrong About Intuitive Tarot

+The biggest mistake is assuming intuition must feel dramatic.
+Not every reading arrives like lightning from the cosmos with angel choirs and cinematic fog machines.
 Sometimes intuition is just a quiet knowing, a phrase that lands, a strange certainty, or an image that will not leave you alone.
+The deeper lesson is this: intuitive reading is less about performing spirituality and more about practicing presence.

 A Simple Intuitive Tarot Practice You Can Try Today